neel-i-singh/STOR-390-Final-Project/README.md

 # STOR 390 Final Project

-Four files are stored in this repository:
+Five files are stored in this repository:

 1. Final Project.pdf - PDF document of the final project paper.
 This should be your first read.